4th-Echelon/.github/profile/README.md

 We build risk intelligence infrastructure.
 The kind that tells you what's exposed before someone else figures it out first.

 Most organizations find out they have a problem when the problem is already inside.
-4th Echelon watches your attack surface continuously — credentials, infrastructure, reputation, active threat campaigns — and surfaces findings with enough context to actually act on them.
+Fourth Echelon watches your attack surface continuously — credentials, infrastructure, reputation, active threat campaigns — and surfaces findings with enough context to actually act on them.
 Not alerts.
 Conclusions.

 ---